JoernBerkefeld/SFMC-Cookbook/general/README.md

 ### updating External key of Data Extensions

-Only works in Email Studio - not in Contact Builder
+Only works in Email Studio - not in Contact Builder, despite the offered input field in Contact Builder.

+## Businesss Units

+### Seeing all business units as admin

+When others create Business Units, it often happens that not all users get access to these by default.
+If you have access to the Business Edit right you can in fact always change what Business Units are visible to you and to others.
+However, while you are "logged into" a Child BU even the setup menu will not show these additional BUs to you, or present them grayed out.

+*Solution?* Switch to the Parent BU and all options will re-appear.